PaddlePaddle/PaddleX/docs/module_usage/tutorials/cv_modules/rotated_object_detection.en.md

 * The `model_name` must be specified.
 After specifying `model_name`, the model parameters built into PaddleX will be used by default.
 If `model_dir` is specified, the user-defined model will be used.

 * `threshold` is the threshold for filtering low-score objects.
-The default is `None`, which means using the settings from the previous layer.
+The default is `None`, which means using the settings from the lower priority.
 The priority of parameter settings from high to low is: `predict parameter input > create_model initialization > yaml configuration file setting`.
 Currently, two threshold setting methods are supported:
   * `float`: Use the same threshold for all classes.
   * `dict`: The key is the class ID, and the value is the threshold, allowing different thresholds for different classes.

 * `img_size` is the resolution used by the model for prediction.
-The default is `None`, which means using the settings from the previous layer.
+The default is `None`, which means using the settings from the lower priority.
 The priority of parameter settings from high to low is: `create_model initialization > yaml configuration file setting`.

 * The `predict()` method of the rotated object detection model is called for inference prediction.
 The parameters of the `predict()` method are `input`, `batch_size`, and `threshold`, with specific explanations as follows: